jefftranter/6502/simulator/README.md

 Quit         Q
 Registers    R [<register> <value>]
 Dump Video   V
+Watchpoint   W [-][<address>]
 Reset        X
 Trace        . [<instructions>]
 Send IRQ     IRQ
 Send NMI     NMI
 Logging      L [<+/-><category>]

-Breakpoints can be added by specifying an address, or removed by preceding the address with a minus sign.
+Breakpoints or watchpoints can be added by specifying an address, or removed by preceding the address with a minus sign.
+Breakpoints cause execution to stop when an instruction is fetched at that address.
+Watchpoints stop when memory is read or written from that address.

 Logging can be enabled or disabled by prepending a category name with "+" or "-" respectively.
 Tying just "L" will list the logging